norlab/LIS-546-SPR2021/content/data-integration.md

 In integrating two data tables there will likely be a difference in granularity of values.
 That is, even if the same variable is present in both datasets this does not necessarily mean that the same unit of measurement is used between the two data tables.

-As curators, value granularity prompts a decision about what specificity is necessary to retain or discard for an integrated table.
+As curators, value granularity prompts a decision about what specificity is necessary to retain or discard in the new integrated table.

 A simple example will make this clear.
 Imagine we have three tables` A`, `B`, and `C`.
 Each table contains the same variable `X`, but the values for `X` in each table have a different observational depth.
 In comparing the values for this variable we might observe different units of measurement.